brittaniSavery/personal-website/content/resume.md

 Plain Concepts | Seattle, WA (Remote)
 2020–Present

-Maintained and created React websites for various Microsoft projects such as [Microsoft Innovation](https://innovation.microsoft.com/en-us) with an emphasis on internationalization and accessibility.
+Maintained and created React websites for various Microsoft projects such as [Microsoft Innovation](https://innovation.microsoft.com/en-us) with an emphasis on internationalization and accessibility as well as frequently changing designs.

 - Implemented a new experience for the Microsoft Ignite 2020 conference within the first three weeks of hire
 - Created a complex mobile gallery component for [Microsoft Worklab](https://www.microsoft.com/en-us/worklab)'s Work Trend Index Reports
-- Translated intricate and rapidly changing designs into working websites
+- Enhanced user experience for accessing medical articles by creating a newly designed [Microsoft Biomedical Search](https://biomedsearch.microsoft.com/en-us/)
 - Tools: Javascript, React, Bootstrap, HTML, CSS, Git

 ### React Developer